 Trail positions for volunteers are based mainly on skill sets and experience.
 Please take a minute and read the information on the registration form.
 Trail positions require a high demand for physical activity.
 If you would like to apply for a trail position, please check that box and we’ll talk to you about it, but know that most trail positions are filled with returning volunteers.
 (IF you are registering for COMMS you do not need to check Trail Position on your registration form.)

 *PLEASE NOTE: You must be a member of the Iditarod Trail Committee to be a volunteer on the trail.
 (Trail Comms, Trail Positions, etc.)

-Veterinarian Assistants: THIS AREA is filled in advance by trained volunteers.
+Veterinarian Assistants: The Iditarod veterinary staff is comprised of volunteer veterinarians from around the world.
+Requirements for participation include a minimum of five years of practice experience in small animal medicine and surgery, fluency in English and sufficient health to withstand working in arctic conditions.
+Previous experience with the sled dog athlete is highly desirable.
 This includes the tech team that works on pre-race exams and in the checkpoints with returning dogs, returned dogs at the Lakefront, chip readers at the start and restart, the p-team, and veterinarians.
 Should you be interested in a volunteer job in this area this year or in the future, please fill out the registration form, check return dogs as an option, and indicate in the additional information section your interest and experience.
 In the event that there are openings in this area now or in future years, we’ll be sure to contact you.